Gray Gables station

 Gray Gables station is a former train station in Bourne, Massachusetts.

 History

-The station was first built by the Old Colony Railroad as a stop for President Grover Cleveland's nearby summer home of Gray Gables.
+The station was built by the Old Colony Railroad around 1892 as a stop for President Grover Cleveland's nearby summer home of Gray Gables.
 It was located on the Monument Neck Road in Bourne.
-The station was moved to the site of the Aptucxet Trading Post Museum in Bourne in 1977, and was renovated and moved closer to Aptuxet Road in 2013.
+The station was moved to the site of the Aptucxet Trading Post Museum in Bourne in 1977.
+In 2013, it was renovated and moved closer to Aptuxet Road.